 SIDEBAR: The Limits of Some Online Payment Tools

 If you are completely new to managing rent collection online, you’ll want to carefully consider your options.
 There are a lot of choices out there.
-Mobile-payment apps like PayPal and Venmo have become very popular with consumers in recent years, but they are designed for personal transactions and offer landlords serious limitations.
-Software that is specifically designed for rental collection may be a better fit, and is often the choice of most professional landlords.
+Mobile-payment apps like PayPal and Venmo have become very popular with consumers in recent years, but they are designed for personal transactions and have serious limitations for landlords.
+Software that is specifically designed for rental collection may be a better fit and is often the choice of most professional landlords.

 Here are four ways online payments boost transparency:

 It’s one thing for a tenant to swear profusely that she dropped off the rent at 3 p.m. to your office on the afternoon it was due.
 Without video security footage proving it or your presence at the office at the time of payment, there’s no way to confirm the truth of her claims.
 Online payments provide a timestamp marking when a payment was made.
 If the tenant claims she paid online at 3 p.m., all you have to do is check your online statements and you’ll know with certainty.

 2. Online payment tools track IP addresses and login credentials.

 You’ve probably heard of IP addresses before and know, if nothing else, that they pertain to the internet and to computers.
 As it turns out, IP addresses are what make every internet-enabled device locatable online.
 To oversimplify a somewhat more complicated system, a device’s IP address is what distinguishes it from the billions of other phones, laptops and computers that are online.
 These addresses are based on the device itself and where the device is connected to the internet (at a person’s home, job, hotel, etc.).
 As you browse the internet on a device, your computer broadcasts your IP address to the different platforms with which you interact.
 It’s publicly available information, but not always easy for the internet layman to access.